You've greeted your seatmate, and located your headphones.

 When I took out pen and paper to write, the rudest of the flight attendants saw me, and made sure I knew his name.
 "That's right!
 Joseph!", he said in a manner that made me conclude that his brand of customer service has gone unchecked for a while, and now he thinks he has a license to be a certified jerk.

 I looked at him and shook my head.
 I'm surprised he didn't spell his name for me.
 I suppose he thought he'd won.
 I suddenly felt pity for him.
-Maybe the power he wields onboard the plane is all the power he has anywhere.
+Maybe the power he wields onboard the plane is the only power he has anywhere.

 I can't get yesterday back, but I do know what to do--and what NOT to do--in the unfortunate event that it happens again.
 I did sincerely pray that there would be a different flight crew on board when it's time to return to the states.